 It’s rainy season.
 You are exploring Seoul.
 Would you let rain season ruin your day?
 Of course not!
 People usually feel lazy to go out when it’s raining.
 People think that rains will be a problem in discovering the places around Seoul.
 Don’t worry!
 There are lots of things to do around Seoul during rainy season.
-I, This is Rocio, and Ravenous Travellers made a list of the places you should visit during rainy season.
+I, This is Rocio, Ravenous Travellers and Seoulinspired made a list of the places you should visit during rainy season.

 According to the results of a 2013 study by the Ministry of Agriculture, Food and Rural Affairs, Korea ranks as one of the countries that drinks the most coffee in the world.
 The average Korean in a typical week drinks more coffee than he eats kimchi.Â Drinking coffee became a part of their culture.